skx/dotfiles/.emacs.d/init.md

   "If there is a code-block named 'skx-startblock' in the current org-document then evaluate the content within it.

-  Emacs will prompt for permission as a safety precaution, unless the buffer is associated with a filename matching any of the patterns inside the list safe-skx-org-eval-startblock.
+  Emacs would usually prompt for permission as a safety precaution, but if the buffer is associated with a filename matching any of the patterns inside the list safe-skx-org-eval-startblock we just allow it.
   "
   (save-excursion
     (org-save-outline-visibility t
       (if (member "skx-startblock" (org-babel-src-block-names))
           (if (regexp-match-list (buffer-file-name) safe-skx-org-eval-startblock)
+              (progn
-            (setq-local org-confirm-babel-evaluate nil)))
+                (setq-local org-confirm-babel-evaluate nil)
                 (org-babel-goto-named-src-block "skx-startblock")
-      (org-babel-execute-src-block))))
+                (org-babel-execute-src-block)))))))

 (add-hook 'org-mode-hook 'skx-org-eval-startblock)
 ```